Financing Available! We have financing options available for your next project. Learn more →

 Footings expand the contact area between the structure and the ground so the soil can bear the load without being pushed past its capacity.
 When the width and depth are correct, the weight is distributed evenly and pressure is reduced at any one spot.
 This helps stop settlement, keeps walls plumb, and maintains long-term strength.

-Many parts of residential and light commercial construction use footings, such as home foundations, porch and deck supports, garage slabs, column bases, and pole barn posts.
-A proper Concrete Footer Hickory Valley TN matters for any load-bearing element that connects directly to the ground.
+Many residential and light commercial structures rely on footings, including foundations under homes, porch and deck supports, garage slabs, column bases, and pole barn posts.
+A proper Concrete Footer Hickory Valley TN matters for any load-bearing component connected to the ground.

-Soil bearing capacity helps determine the amount of surface area a footing needs to perform safely.
-Weak or loose soils often call for wider and sometimes deeper bases to spread the load across more area.
-A site evaluation or geotechnical report helps determine the right sizing.
+Soil bearing capacity dictates how much surface area a footing needs.
+Weak or loose soils require wider and sometimes deeper bases to spread the load.
+A site evaluation or geotechnical report helps determine the correct sizing.
 Anchored Construction & Restoration assesses soils in Hickory Valley to recommend safe dimensions.

 Call an engineer or experienced contractor for unusual loads, slopes, poor soil, or when plans exceed typical residential dimensions.
 Complex situations — heavy equipment pads, multi-story additions, or structures on fill — need structural input to design safe footings.